 The DuoLock can easily handle drops and falls onto hard surfaces.
 It breezed through our drop tests, barely suffering a scratch (a minute scratch on the cap was all).
 That said, you can't expect a collapsible bottle to last forever.
 It held up fine in our three-month review, but in personal experience, we haven't had a collapsible bottle that held up much more than a year.
 For this reason, we recommend always having another water container as a backup.
 If you fold the bottle up for storage frequently, the bottle will wear more quickly along the fold lines and could risk having a hole form on the seam.

 The DuoLock is one of the lightest bottles in this review, weighing in at 1.6 ounces.
-That works out to being only four hundredths of an ounce per fluid ounce.
+That works out to being only five-hundredths of an ounce per fluid ounce.
 That means that the weight in your pack is not your bottle, but just the water you need to keep going on the trail.
-Really no bottle came close in comparison to this contender in terms of weight, except of course the Platypus SoftBottle.
-It is in this category that the bottle really shines.
-Other lightweight bottle options are the Nalgene Wide-Mouth or the CamelBak Eddy, both of which weight in at around 6 oz, making them light, but still nearly 5 oz heavier than the DuoLock.
+The other collapsible bottles scored right in line with the DuoLock in this metric.

 Drinking from this water bottle tasted fine at first.
 However, if you store your water in this bottle for over 24 hours, expect it to have a plastic-y taste.
 It also retained the taste of the flavored sports drink in subsequent fills.
 Much like the LifeStraw Go, we recommend filling the PlatyPus DuoLock with water only.
 This is the downside of the bottle being plastic, and collapsible as the flexible plastic seems to impart its flavor on the liquid more than solid plastic bottles.